YkeSmit1/TOSR/README.md

 2) Get statistical analyses about the system.
 For example, how often will the relayer be the declarer.

 TODO
-- Fix some bugs from the basic system
-- Implement control asking and control scanning
 - Implement teaching mode
 - Create a rules database for the Tarzan system
 - Implement more statistics.
+- Implement zooming

+BUGS
+- 2Nd step in scanning is off by one.

 How to build and run it